bthandgn/stm32-baremetal-labs-/BuildProcess_GNUTools/README.md

 main.c : Source File
 main.o : Output File

-##arm-none-eabi-nm
+## arm-none-eabi-nm
-List the symbols from object files
+-List the symbols from object files

-##Arm-none-eabi-size
+## Arm-none-eabi-size
-List the section sizes of object and executable files
+-List the section sizes of object and executable files

+## arm-none-eabi-objdump
+-Dumps information about an object file
+-Used to analyze an object files

+## arm-none-eabi-readelf
+-Display information from elf files

+## arm-none-eabi-obcopy
+- Usd to convert object files from one format to another
+- Also used to make a copy of an object file
+## arm-none-eabi-

+## arm-none-eabi-

+## arm-none-eabi-

+## arm-none-eabi-